Steve Prestwich

 Steven William Prestwich (5 March 1954 – 16 January 2011) was an English-born Australian drummer, guitarist, singer and songwriter.
 After relocating from Liverpool, Prestwich was the founding and long-term drummer for the band Cold Chisel, which formed in Adelaide in 1973.
-He wrote the Cold Chisel songs "When the War Is Over" and "Forever Now".
+He wrote the Cold Chisel songs "When the War Is Over", "Flame Trees", and "Forever Now".
 Prestwich also had a short spell with the Little River Band in the 1980s.
 He released two solo albums in the 2000s.

-Prestwich died on 16 January 2011 following surgery to remove a brain tumour, two months before his 57th birthday.
+Prestwich died on 16 January 2011 following surgery to remove a brain tumour, at age 56.

-Biography
+Early life and education

-Prestwich was born in Liverpool, England in 1954.
+Steven William Prestwich was born on 5 March 1954 in Liverpool, England.
 He was a member of a folk-rock band called Sandy in 1970.

 His family relocated to Adelaide, South Australia in 1971 when he was 17.

+Career

-He was a member of Elizabeth band Ice from 1971 to 1973.
+Prestwich was a member of Elizabeth band Ice from 1971 to 1973.

-In 1973, he was the founding drummer for heavy metal group, Orange, with the line-up of Jimmy Barnes, Ian Moss, Don Walker and Leszek Kaczmarek.
+In 1973, he was the founding drummer for heavy metal group, Orange, with the line-up of Jimmy Barnes, Ian Moss, Don Walker, and Leszek Kaczmarek.
 Orange evolved into Cold Chisel in 1974 and a year later, Kaczmarek was replaced by Phil Small.
-Prestwich remained a member until early 1983 and during his time in Cold Chisel, he wrote "When the War Is Over" and "Forever Now".
+Prestwich remained a member until early 1983, and briefly rejoined the band for their Last Stand Tour from October to December 1983.

+During his time in Cold Chisel, Prestwich wrote "When the War Is Over" and "Forever Now".
 Both songs appeared on the 1982 album Circus Animals.
-He co-wrote with Walker the song Flame Trees from the 1984 album Twentieth Century.
-He briefly rejoined Cold Chisel for their Last Stand Tour from October to December 1983.
+He also co-wrote with Walker the song Flame Trees from the 1984 album Twentieth Century.

 From 1984 to 1986 Prestwich was the drummer in the Little River Band.
-He toured the United States and released two albums with LRB.
+He toured the United States and released two albums with the band.
 Little River Band recorded a version of "When the War is Over" with John Farnham on vocals.

 Prestwich rejoined Cold Chisel in later reformations.

-Prestwich released his first solo album, Since You've Been Gone in August 2000, which he also produced.
-His second album, Every Highway was released in October 2009.
+He released his first solo album, Since You've Been Gone, in August 2000, which he also produced.
+His second album, Every Highway, was released in October 2009.

+Personal life, death, and legacy

 Prestwich was the father of a daughter, Melody, and a son, Vaughan.

-Prestwich died at the Macquarie University Hospital in Sydney after not regaining consciousness following brain surgery to remove a tumour diagnosed less than two weeks before.
+Prestwich died on 16 January 2011 at the age of 56 at the Macquarie University Hospital in Sydney after not regaining consciousness following brain surgery to remove a tumour diagnosed less than two weeks before.

 Cold Chisel singer Jimmy Barnes later planted a flame tree in Prestwich's memory at the National Arboretum Canberra.